bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/05-dev-server.md

 ???

 Webpack dev server is a great addition to the ecosystem.
-It allows us to watch our source code for changes, rebuild, and see those changes in the browser.
+It allows us to watch our source code for changes, rebuild automatically, and see those changes in the browser.

+It also acts as webserver for us while developing, hosting static content like images and html alongside the built output bundle.

 ---